Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             NC_007795 and the target genome is NEW_NC_007795.
 The assigned names are the headers of the fasta file (start with ">"), not the filename of fasta file.
+If the headers contain space or '|', only the string from '>' to the first space or '|' will be considered as the name for --compare_pair (normally this part is the accession number).
 If multiple sequences need to be assigned, please use spaces to separate them.
       --related_embl_files RELATED_EMBL_FILES [RELATED_EMBL_FILES ...], -ce RELATED_EMBL_FILES [RELATED_EMBL_FILES ...]
                             The paths of the embl files of the related species.
 If --related_embl_files is assigned, --related_gbk_files